ucsb-cs156/w22/_lab/team03.md

 github_org: ucsb-cs156-w22
 layout: lab
 num: team03
-ready: false
+ready: true
 ---

-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET

 In this team project, our starter code has a full frontend and backend.
 Our main focus is the frontend, but we also introduce one new backend element: working with MongoDB databases.

 * Creating support for a MongoDB collection with `@Document` and `@Repository` with `MongoRepository`
 * Creating React components and pages in a site that was piloted with the [Create React App](https://create-react-app.dev/) script